Sean Chen (politician)

-Chen Chun (陳冲 (Chén Chōng); born 13 October 1949), also known as Sean Chen in English, is a Taiwanese politician and lawyer who was the third Premier of the Republic of China (Taiwan) of the Ma Ying-jeou government.
+Chen Chun (陳冲 (Chén Chōng); born 13 October 1949), also known as Sean Chen in English, is a Taiwanese politician and lawyer who served as the premier of the Republic of China from 2012 to 2013.

 Early life and education

 Chen was born in Taipei to a family of doctors.
 His father was a mechanical engineer.

 After graduating from the Affiliated Senior High School of National Taiwan Normal University, Chen earned a Bachelor of Laws (LL.B.) in 1971 and a Master of Laws (LL.M.) in 1973 from National Taiwan University.
 He also studied law in Germany at Goethe University Frankfurt on a DAAD Fellowship from 1977 to 1978.

 Politics

 FSC Chairmanship

 Sean Chen's popularity grew in Taiwan when he was the chairman of the Financial Supervisory Commission who signed three memoranda of understanding with his mainland Chinese counter parties in January 2010 in the field of banking, insurance and investments.
 This was viewed as a major milestone in furthering economic ties with the Chinese, allowing Taiwanese financial institutions access to the mainland's vast and fast-growing markets.
 In a discussion with Sam Radwan that appeared in an article in Bloomberg Businessweek he showed confidence that he would be able to achieve preferential treatment for Taiwan in what is considered by many foreign financial services institutions to be a market where Chinese regulators have not provided a level playing field.